Isaiah Chapter 29 Summary

 2. Can you think of another passage that mentions God's voice, thunder, fire, and an earthquake in the Bible?

-4. Verse 13 describes the condition which causes people to not be able to understand God's word in verses 11-12.
+4. Verse 13 describes the condition that causes people to be unable to understand God's word in verses 11-12.
 How is this a warning for us today?
-What steps can we take to ensure we are hearing God's voice in his word?
+What steps can we take to ensure we are hearing God's voice in His word?

 5. What kinds of wisdom are contrasted in verse 14?
 How does this help us as we seek wisdom today?

-8. Verses 7 says that the distress will in hindsight be like a dream of the night.
+8. Verse 7 says that the distress will, in hindsight, be like a dream of the night.
 How can this help us have contentment and trust in the difficult things we go through today?

 9. Rhetorical questions are asked by the wicked in verse 15.
 What is their true answer?
 What does this contribute to our understanding of a proper fear of the Lord?